Slow Cooker Steel Cut Autumn Oatmeal

 We have oatmeal using rolled oats for breakfast regularly, but I grabbed a bag of steel cut oats on a whim the other day.
 I never woke up in time to make them since they take an eternity to cook, so I decided to try them out in my crock pot.

 I read a little online about cooking steel cut oats in an overnight bath on the stove or in a crock pot, and many people complained about the oats being overcooked or burned when they woke up.
 So, I thought, instead of using the “low” setting, why not just use the gentle heat of “warm” overnight?

-This oatmeal is full of autumn yumminess: pumpkin, spices, pecans, and dried cranberries.
+This oatmeal is full of autumn goodness : pumpkin, spices, pecans, and dried cranberries.
 I also used chia and hemp for some extra nutrition.
 It’s delicious and would be awesome for an effortless breakfast on Thanksgiving morning when you’re busy prepping ingredients for the day.

 Slow Cooker Autumn Oatmeal

 Simple, healthy, and full of autumn flavor.

 1 1/2 c. pumpkin purée (not pie filling)